 It’s a shame Belfast’s Resolute Bay isn’t readily available stateside, since they’re making some of the most thoughtful cycling jeans out there…and at more than reasonable prices.

 Just what do I mean by “thoughtful”?
 Take their reflectivity for example: rather than just the usual shiny spots inside the cuffs, they included reflective piping across the back hip seam and pockets.
 It’s all discreet by day but fairly eye-catching at night.

 Equally discreet is the hidden vertical-zip pocket on the outside of the right thigh.
 It’s terrific for a phone or other delicate items while cycling, and I’m a fan of similar pockets for passports while traveling, too.

-Their gusset is a bit larger than most, but not excessively so, and (they note) it’s easily and cheaply repaired when the time comes.
+Their gusset is a bit larger than most, but not excessively so.
+They note that it’s easily and cheaply repaired when the time comes.

 Fabrics vary slightly but are typically either 70% cotton + 29% nylon + 1% spandex or 70% cotton + 27% nylon + 3% spandex.
 Both are good balances between the nice feel of cotton and the quick-drying (but relatively low-odor) performance of nylon, all with adequate stretch in either blend.

 At the time of writing, they’re also taking orders for upcoming Cordura-blend jeans that should be a terrific Swrve alternative for the UK market.